AdaSalvadorAvalos/P3E-WebServer-2LEDs-ESP32/README.md

 - 2 resistors (470Ω – 1kΩ)

 ## Introduction
-In this practice, for my Digital Processors course, I learned how to use the Wi-Fi peripheral of the ESP32 to create a web server.
+In this practice, for my Digital Processors course, we learn how to use the Wi-Fi peripheral of the ESP32 to create a web server.
 This server allows controlling 2 LEDs: each LED has its own ON/OFF button on the web page.
 When the corresponding button is clicked, the LED turns on or off.

 ## Code Explanation (with line-by-line comments)
 ```cpp